osg-htc/docs/docs/worker-node/install-singularity.md

 It is not enabled by default but recommended because it is less vulnerable to security problems than the similar default `overlay` option.
-In addition, the `overlay` option does not work on RHEL6 and does not work correctly on RHEL7 when container images are distributed by CVMFS.
+In addition, the `overlay` option does not work on RHEL6, does not work correctly on RHEL7 when container images are distributed by CVMFS, and does not work in unprivileged mode.

 Set these options in `/etc/singularity/singularity.conf`: